 The applicant seeks approval of a conditional use permit (CUP) to allow their 1,598 sq. ft. multi-family dwelling to be used as a short-term rental for a maximum of 6 transient guests and up to 210-nights annually.
 The dwelling is 3-bedroom, 2.5-bathroom condominium located in the R-MF (Multiple-family Dwelling) zoning district and is not the applicant's primary residence.
-This request is being submitted concurrently with three additional requests (Case #'s 208-2025, 210-2025, and 211-2025) for CUP approval to allow all four dwelling units within the subject condominium building to be used as short-term rentals.
+This request is being submitted concurrently with three additional requests (Case #'s 210-2025, 211-2025, and 212-2025) for CUP approval to allow all four dwelling units within the subject condominium building to be used as short-term rentals.

-A site-specific evaluation of the property found that the subject unit has an attached 2-car garage.
-The driveway serving the property is shared with the adjacent "connected" condo unit; however, has sufficient on-site/off-street capacity to support 2-UDC compliant parking spaces outside of the public right-of-way on the half of the driveway associated with this request.
-A minimum of 3 UDC-compliant on-site/off-street parking spaces must be provided to meet regulatory requirements given the requested 6 guests.
+A site-specific evaluation of the property found that the condominium has an attached 2-car garage.
+The driveway serving the property is shared with the adjacent "connected" condo unit; however, has sufficient on-site/off-street capacity to support 2UDC-compliant parking spaces outside of the public right-of-way on half of the driveway associated with this request.
+A minimum of 3 UDC-compliant onsite/off-street parking spaces must be provided to meet regulatory requirements given the requested 6 transient guests.
 A "condition of approval" will be required that stipulates a minimum of 1 space within the garage is made available when the dwelling is used for STR purposes.

-A review of available violation records from the Housing and Neighborhood Services Department and the Columbia Police Department, specifically associated with this property, has not identified any violation cases.
+A review of available violation records from the Housing and Neighborhood Services Department and the Columbia Police Department, specifically associated with this property, has identified 3 violation cases.
+The 3 violations were for landscape management violations that have since been resolved; 2 of the violations occurred in 2021 and the last was in 2023.
 The subject dwelling has been offered as a short-term rental since 2023.
-In 2024, the property was occupied for 220 nights as an STR.
+In 2024, the property was occupied for 234 nights as an STR.